 All materials should be submitted via the online application form.
 If for any reason you are not able to complete the process online, you may request a printed copy of the application and that can be returned to:

 Scholarship in the Visual Arts Committee

 901 8th St. S.

 Moorhead, MN 56562

 Semifinalists will be invited to campus for an interview on Friday, Jan.
-17, 2014 to discuss their art and goals with members of the art faculty, tour studios and visit local museums.
+17, or Friday, Feb.
+14, 2014, to discuss their art and goals with members of the art faculty, tour studios and visit local museums.
 Time will also be provided to meet with faculty in other academic disciplines.
 Semifinalists will also have the option to stay on campus with current Concordia students.
 Scholarship in the Visual Arts recipients will be selected following their on-campus participation.